maelfabien/maelfabien.github.io/_posts/2019-2-2-ElasticCloud.md

 ### d.
 Timelion

 "Timelion is the clawing, gnashing, zebra killing, pluggable time series interface for everything.
 If your datastore can produce a time series, then you have all of the awesome power of Timelion at your disposal.
-Timelion lets you compare, combine, and combobulate datasets across multiple datasources with one easy-to-master expression syntax.
-This tutorial focuses on Elasticsearch, but you'll quickly discover that what you learn here applies to any datasource Timelion supports."
+Timeline lets you compare and combine datasets across multiple data sources with one easy-to-master expression syntax.
+This tutorial focuses on Elasticsearch, but you'll quickly discover that what you learn here applies to any data source Timelion supports."

-We'll try to see how to use Timelion for the number of data points recieved every minute for example.
+We'll try to see how to use Timelion for the number of data points received every minute for example.

 ![image](https://maelfabien.github.io/assets/images/ela_18.jpg)